Codenator81/sdl2-rust-game/README.md

 # sdl2-rust-game
-Create game on SDL2 with Rust lang
+<h3>Create game on SDL2 with Rust lang</h3>

+SDL2.dll added for Windows support
+All code I run on Windows 8.1